acieply97/images-thumbnail-api/README.md

 The time taken to complete this project was approximately 4-5 days

 This README provides an overview of the Image Hosting Service project, its setup, usage, and important considerations.
 If you encounter any issues or have questions, please contact acieply97@gmail.com.

+# Comments
+Time did not allow me to create more tests, an error crept in and the gitignore files were uploaded.